XingxinHE/MathForGame/README.md

 - D. If $i<n$, $i++$, back to step C.

-:star:Big picture of Gram-Schmidt Orthogonalization: it **alternates coordinate systems.**
+⭐Big picture of Gram-Schmidt Orthogonalization: it **alternates coordinate systems.**